11 Mixing Tips for Panning Music with Intention

 Listen to your favorite genres and learn what audio panning moves are typical—or what autopanners are employed—and this will go a long way toward following or breaking convention.

-LCR stands for left, center, right.
+LCR in LCR panning stands for left, center, right.
 If you find your mix lacks distinctive width or space, I want you to try the following: with the only exception of acoustic drums, try panning every element in your mix to one of these three places.
 Got a bass?
 Put it up the center.
 Got a piano?
 Only on the right.
 Double tracked guitars?
 We covered that already.
 Violin?
 You’re starting to get the idea.
+This is LCR mixing.

 You’d think this exercise would create a rather rigid, regimented stereo picture.
 But go ahead, try it, and tell me what you notice.
 I’ll bet you’ll hear a cleaner stereo image, one with less clutter and more vibrancy.
 Now, you can select which standouts, which quirky instruments in your mix, deserve the interstitial places, the 3 o’clocks and 5 o’clocks.
 They become soloists in the mix’s ensemble.

 Here’s an example of what a mix might look like with an LCR-like panning scheme.
 Other than the drums (which are panned naturally to reflect the overheads), there’s only one standout element given an “in-between” spot.
-That would be the viola.
+That would be the guitar solo.

 There is panning for symmetry, where every element feels balanced.
 A shaker in one location can counterbalance a 16th-note funk guitar part panned in the opposite direction, because the two complement each other.
 This is a balanced approach.